Flash2022/Hotel-Management-System/README.md

 ##Introduction

-Hotel Management System is a desktop based application made using Swing, a concept of Java Core and Database I have used is MySQL
+Hotel Management System is a desktop based application made using Swing, a concept of Java Core and Database I have used is MySQL.